 The IUU fishing is inherently difficult to estimate (Pitcher et al. 2002, Ainsworth and Pitcher 2005), and no reliable information specific to the Falkland Islands waters was found.
-Therefore, we utilized the data for the Antarctic region from Table 2 in Agnew et al. (2009), which give estimates of IUU fishing as a percentage of reported catch in 1980-2003.
-For years since 2003, we took grey-literature estimations (e.g. CCAMLR 2010) that IUU fishing in the southern oceans has decreased significantly and assumed IUU to be 5% of the reported catch.
+Therefore, we utilized the data for the Antarctic region from Table 2 in Agnew et al. (2009), which give estimates of IUU catches as a percentage of reported catch in 1980-2003.
+For years since 2003, we took greyliterature estimations (e.g. CCAMLR 2010) that IUU fishing in the southern oceans has decreased significantly and assumed IUU catches to be 5% of the reported catch in Falkland Islands waters.
 The same IUU data was used in the previous year's baseline assessment model.